 Section 16: Appeal Procedure

 - Appeal Rights: The student defendant may appeal a sanction or decision imposed first by the administrator to the committee.
-Committee findings on appeals shall be final except in cases involving suspension lasting one or more calendar years.
-The student defendant may appeal a sanction or decision imposed first by the committee to the President.
-The student defendant may appeal the President’s ruling only in cases of suspension for one or more calendar years or dismissal.
-In cases involving sexual harassment or sexual violence (per federal Title IX regulations) the complainant may appeal a sanction or decision imposed first by the administrator to the committee (after which no further appeal shall exist) and may appeal a sanction or decision imposed first by the committee to the President (after which no further appeal shall exist).
+Committee findings on appeals shall be final except in cases involving suspension lasting 10 or more days or expulsion.
+The student defendant may appeal a sanction or decision imposed first by the committee to the president.
+The student defendant may appeal the president’s ruling only in cases of suspension for one or more calendar years or dismissal.
+In cases involving sexual harassment, sexual violence, or power-based violence (per federal Title IX regulations) the complainant may appeal a sanction or decision imposed first by the administrator to the committee (after which no further appeal shall exist) and may appeal a sanction or decision imposed first by the committee to the president (after which no further appeal shall exist).

 - Appeal Procedure: A student must file a detailed, written notice informing the appropriate party of the specific sanction(s) to be appealed within the time frame prescribed to the appropriate official.

 - Appeal of the administrator’s sanction must be received by campus, regular, or certified mail, or email within 10 class days of written imposition of the sanction at the address provided below.
 Committee rulings on appeals of the administrator’s decisions are final unless a suspension or dismissal lasting 365 calendar days or longer is imposed.